Bad Omens: 2015–2017: Bad Omens

+2019–2020: Finding God Before God Finds Me

 Bad Omens was initially scheduled to open up for The Amity Affliction and Senses Fail on their 2019 "Misery Will Find You Tour".
 However, the band dropped off the lineup on the day the tour was announced.
 Senses Fail declared the reason they had dropped off was because their logo was too small on the promotional flyer.
 Bad Omens quickly released a statement clarifying that they left because agreements in the signed contract were not fulfilled, and both bands were now "bullying" the group over their own failure to comply.
 Bad Omens concurrently released a shirt with their logo in a tiny font to parody the situation.

-On December 16, 2019, Bad Omens released a new song, "Never Know", and announced the upcoming deluxe edition of their album, Finding God Before God Finds Me, which featured the same track listing, as well as "Never Know" and two other new songs: "Limits" and a Duran Duran cover of "Come Undone".
+On December 16, 2019, Bad Omens released a new song, "Never Know", and announced the deluxe edition of their album, Finding God Before God Finds Me, which featured two other new songs: "Limits" and a Duran Duran cover of "Come Undone".
 On January 16, 2020, the band released the music video for the track, "Limits".
 A day later, they released their cover of "Come Undone".

 In February and March 2020, the band embarked on their first full US headlining tour with support from Oh, Sleeper, Thousand Below, and Bloodline.
 On March 13, the remainder of the tour was indefinitely postponed due to the COVID-19 pandemic.

-In 2022, Bad Omens toured with A Day to Remember, The Ghost Inside, and Beartooth.
+2021–2024: The Death of Peace of Mind and Concrete Jungle [The OST]

+On November 10, 2021, Bad Omens released the song "The Death of Peace of Mind", and announced their third studio album of the same name would be released on February 25, 2022.
+On January 19, 2022, the band released the lead single, "Like a Villain" and a music video for the song on February 2.
+The album was released on February 25, 2022.
+A music video for the song "Just Pretend" was released on June 8, 2022.
+"Just Pretend" became the band's biggest hit to date and is certified platinum by the RIAA.
+During that same year, after filling in the spot of Every Time I Die on the Voyeurist Tour with headliner Underoath, Bad Omens toured with A Day to Remember, The Ghost Inside, and Beartooth.
 The band later announced on August 23 that they would be headlining a North American tour with Dayseeker, Make Them Suffer, and Thousand Below.
+The band toured Europe in early 2023 and was followed by a short run with support from Erra and Invent Animate.
+Following a break during the Summer, a Fall 2023 tour took place throughout North America, supported once again by Erra as well as I See Stars.

+In June 2023, it was confirmed Bad Omens will support Bring Me the Horizon on their tour in January 2024.
+On January 24, 2024, the band released "V.A.N." in collaboration with Poppy.
+On May 31, 2024, they released Concrete Jungle [The OST], a compilation album which has been described as an 'experimental extension' of their album, The Death of Peace of Mind.